PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Android Push Notifications.md

 ```

-## Registering a device for push notifications
+## Registering a Device for Push Notifications

 The final step required to actually deliver a push notification is for the GameSparks service to be able to identify your player's device to be able to send the notifications.
 This is accomplished with a [PushRegistrationRequest](/API Documentation/Request API/Misc/PushRegistrationRequest.md).